-Alexion Pharmaceuticals, Inc. is a global biopharmaceutical company focused on developing and delivering life-transforming therapies for patients with severe and life-threatening rare diseases.
-Patients with these devastating diseases often have no effective treatment options, and they and their families suffer with little hope.
+Alexion is a global biopharmaceutical company focused on developing and delivering life-transforming therapies for patients with devastating and rare diseases.
+Patients with these life-threatening diseases often have no effective treatment options, and they and their families suffer with little hope.
 Our goal is to deliver medical breakthroughs where none currently exist.
 We are driven because we know people's lives depend on our work.

 Alexion was established in the U.S. in 1992 and became a public company in 1996 (NASDAQ: ALXN).
 We were added to the NASDAQ-100 Index in 2011 and to the Standard & Poor's 500 Index in 2012.

 Our global headquarters and research operations are in Cheshire, Conn., and will move to New Haven, Conn. in 2015.
-Alexion's more than 2,200 employees serve patients in nearly 50 countries.
+Alexion's more than 2,800 employees serve patients in 50 countries.

 Download the Alexion Corporate Brochure